Seyar47/StockPredictor/README.md

-# 📈 Stock Price Predictor Pro
+# 📈 Stock Price Predictor

 A desktop application that utilizes Machine Learning to analyze historical stock data and forecast future price trends.
 Built with **Python**, **PyQt5**, and **scikit-learn**.